No Bake Cherry Lemon Cheesecake

 Instructions

-- Line a 10 x 4 inch (25.5 x 10 cm) loaf pan with plastic wrap allowing to drape over the sides.
+- Line a 10 x 4 inch (25.5 x 10 cm) loaf pan/bread tin with plastic wrap allowing to drape over the sides.

-- Add crackers to a food processor and pulse until they turn to crumbs.
+- Add crackers or biscuits to a food processor and pulse until they turn to crumbs.
 With the processor running, drizzle in the melted butter until combined.
-Pour the crumbs into the bottom of the loaf pan and press firmly.
-Freeze for 15 minutes.
+Pour the crumbs into the bottom of the loaf pan and press firmly in an even layer.
+Refrigerate for 30 minutes (or freeze for 15).

 I’m so happy for you.
 I wish I made one today, enjoy!

-Thanks!
-I went ahead and made it before seeing the reply.
-I followed the directions on the gelatin package and used about a cup so I hope it sets up!
+I went made it and I followed the directions on the gelatin package and used about a cup so I hope it sets up!
 Just took my cherries off the stove!
 If it doesn’t set up I will still eat it and do over later!
 Lol

 Great, let me know how it turned out.